sebsassi/zebradm/docs/src/celestial.rst

 The celestial coordinate transformations in this library are types which fulfill the requirements of the :cpp:concept:`zdm::celestial::parametric_rigid_transform` concept.
-These are types, which implement a call operator :cpp:`operator()`, which takes in a single parameter (time), and typically returns a :cpp:type:`zdm::la::RigidTransform` consisting of a rotation and a translation (velocity boost).
-If the transformation is only a rotation, the call operator may also return a :cpp:type:`zdm::la::RotationMatrix`, or likewise, if it is only a translation, it may return a :cpp:type:`zdm::la::Vector` corresponding to the translation vector.
+These are types, which implement a call operator :cpp:function:`operator()`, which takes in a single parameter (time), and typically returns a :cpp:class:`zdm::la::RigidTransform` consisting of a rotation and a translation (velocity boost).
+If the transformation is only a rotation, the call operator may also return a :cpp:class:`zdm::la::RotationMatrix`, or likewise, if it is only a translation, it may return a :cpp:struct:`zdm::la::Vector` corresponding to the translation vector.

-For instance if we wanted the average velocity of dark matter in a particular Horizontal Coordinate System (HCS), we could use the class :cpp:type:`zdm::celestial::GCStoHCS` to transform the average velocity of dark matter in the Galactic Coordinate System (GCS), which happens to be zero, to our HCS.
+For instance if we wanted the average velocity of dark matter in a particular Horizontal Coordinate System (HCS), we could use the class :cpp:class:`zdm::celestial::GCStoHCS` to transform the average velocity of dark matter in the Galactic Coordinate System (GCS), which happens to be zero, to our HCS.